-In many applications of lens design, avoiding chromatic aberration is a key performance requirement, in the video on post below we review some of the causes of chromatic aberration and methods to correct it.
+In many applications of lens design, avoiding chromatic aberrations is a key performance requirement.
+In this video, we review some of the causes of chromatic aberrations and methods to correct them.

-•All optical media has dispersion, meaning the index of refraction depends on wavelength of spectrum
+•All optical media have dispersion, meaning the index of refraction depends on the spectrum wavelength

 •Approximation formulas for dispersion of glass include: Schott, Conrady, Herzberger, and Sellmeier.

-A single optical element has chromatic difference in focus position for different wavelengths
+A single optical element has different chromatic focus position for different wavelengths

 Focusing error is Δs^′=-〖f^′〗_d/V_d